EBZebra/docs/1.3/source/guide/configreference.md

 	<ViewportEnabled value="1"/>

 ### ViewportWidth
 Sets the default viewport width for pages that do not have a viewport meta tag.
-If not specified, uses 1:1 scaling.
+If not specified, uses 1:1 scaling. **Applies only to Windows Mobile/CE; this setting is not supported in Android**.

 **Possible Values**